 The Mayor, based upon recommendations of the Emergency Services Coordinator and the Fire/Rescue Chief, shall appoint, subject to the review and approval of the Governing Body, no more than seventy-five (75) persons as firefighters/rescue personnel to the Waverly Fire and Rescue Department.
 A City Council Member shall serve as a nonvoting ex officio member of the Department and shall not propose department action by motion.
 The members of the Department shall serve without compensation.
-A current list of firefighters approved by resolution by the Governing Body will be filed and maintained at the office of the City Administrator/Clerk and with the Fire/Rescue Chief.
+A current list of firefighters approved by resolution by the Governing Body will be filed and maintained at the office of the City Clerk and with the Fire/Rescue Chief.
 All prospective firefighter/rescue members shall complete a Membership Application form approved by the City.
-The duties and responsibilities of firefighter/rescue members shall be adopted as policy by the Governing Body from time to time.
 The duly appointed firefighter/rescue members shall be considered to be employees of the Municipality for the purpose of providing them with worker's compensation and life insurance.
-Each firefighter/rescue member shall be entitled to a term life insurance policy in the amount of at least ten thousand dollars (\$10,000) for death from any cause to age sixty-five (65).
-After the age of sixty-five (65) the life insurance benefits will be determined by the policy.
-The policy, at the option of the individual, may be converted to a permanent form of life insurance at age sixty-five (65); Provided, that the firefighters/rescue members covered are actively and faithfully performing the duties of their position, including, but not limited to, traveling from any place from which they have been called to active duty, to a fire station or other place where firefighting/rescue equipment that their company or unit is to use is located, or to any emergency that the firefighters/rescue members may be officially called to participate in, attending drills, meetings, seminars, or training related to the duties as firefighters/rescue members as may be decided by the Governing Body subject to the limitations above.
+Each firefighter/rescue member shall be entitled to a term life insurance policy for death from any cause.
+The policy, at the option of the individual, may be converted to a permanent form of life insurance at age seventy (70); Provided, that the firefighters/rescue members covered are actively and faithfully performing the duties of their position, including, but not limited to, traveling from any place from which they have been called to active duty, to a fire station or other place where firefighting/rescue equipment that their company or unit is to use is located, or to any emergency that the firefighters/rescue members may be officially called to participate in, attending drills, meetings, seminars, or training related to the duties as firefighters/rescue members as may be decided by the Governing Body subject to the limitations above.
 Except as otherwise provided herein, the Department shall function in accordance with its own procedural rules.
 The Waverly Fire and Rescue Chief shall have direct responsibility for the organization, administration, and operation of the Department, subject to the direction and control of the Emergency Services Coordinator and the Mayor.
 The Department shall propose to the Governing Body appropriate rules and regulations for Fire and Rescue Safety for the Municipality.
 All actions of the Department shall be subject to review and control of the Governing Body.
 The Department shall be responsible for making such reports and performing such other duties as the Governing Body may from time to time designate.
 (Amended by Ord.
-No. 99-18, 6/21/99; 03-05, 7/7/03)
+No. 99-18, 6/21/99; 03-05, 7/7/03; 23-02, 3/14/23)